 Ensatina eschscholtzii croceater

-- Species of Special Concern, California Dep’t of Fish & Game
+- Species of Special Concern – California Department of Fish and Wildlife

 The yellow-blotched salamander (also known as the yellow-blotched ensatina) is a medium-sized, brown to black nocturnal salamander that is found only in a very narrow range in South-Central California.
 It is one of seven subspecies of Ensatina eschscholtzii, each of which is found in a limited range in mountains and foothills encircling California’s Central Valley.
 The yellow-blotched ensatina occupies one of the smallest of these ranges; it’s limited only to the Tehachapi Mountains and extends into the Los Padres National Forest in the vicinity of Mt.
 Pinos, Frazier Mountain and Alamo Mountain.

 As with many different salamanders and other amphibians, the yellow-blotched salamander prefers to inhabit cool, moist places, under the soil, under debris, or near water.
 It remains underground during hot and dry periods as well as during cold or very severe weather, and is most active during wet or rainy nights.
 The salamander breeds during the fall and spring and possibly throughout the winter, and lays its eggs underground or under debris, such as bark or rotting logs.
 The young salamanders are fully-formed when hatched.